mehta-lab/microDL/micro_dl/preprocessing/readme.md

 ## Format input data for preprocessing

-Single page tiff files are used as input data for preprocessing.
-If you use zarr files, you can convert them to single page tiff files using the [zarr to single page tiff conversion script](https://github.com/mehta-lab/microDL/blob/microDL-documentation/scripts/hcszarr2single_tif_mp.py).

 Before preprocessing make sure the z stacked images are aligned to be centered at the focal plane at all positions.
 If the focal plane in image stacks imaged at different positions in a plate are at different z levels, align them using the [z alignment script](https://github.com/mehta-lab/microDL/blob/master/scripts/align_z_focus.py).